designmynight/designmynight-developers/site/content/faqs/booking-widget-faqs/index.md

 If this is isolated to your own website, your web developer will have to look at the CSS styling or Javascript on your page which is interfering with the code.

-For example, yspecific elements of your website may have been set a very high `z-index` which is causing the elements to appear on top over everything else on the page (including the Collins second iFrame).
+For example, specific elements of your website may have been set a very high `z-index` which is causing the elements to appear on top over everything else on the page (including the Collins second iFrame).